pradeep-innovates/animated_login_register/README.md

-# Animated Login & Register System - CodeX
+# Animated Login & Register - CodeX

 A simple and stylish login and registration forms implemented in HTML and CSS.
 This project provides a user-friendly interface for users to login or register on your website.